Joc Pederson Player Props: Giants vs. Padres

 Joc Pederson At The Plate

-- Pederson has four doubles, a triple, seven home runs and 20 walks while batting .267.
+- Pederson is hitting .258 with four doubles, a triple, seven home runs and 21 walks.

-- Pederson has picked up a hit in 64.9% of his 37 games this year, with multiple hits in 8.1% of those games.

-- Pederson has an RBI in 16 of 37 games this year, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in one contest.
+- Pederson has had an RBI in 16 games this year (42.1%), including seven multi-RBI outings (18.4%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 16 of 37 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.